lewigao/lewigao/README.md

 - 👀 I’m interested in: Chess
 - 🌱 I’m currently learning skills to: make mad cash
 - 💞️ I’m looking to collaborate on: anything really, my gigantic head will be useful everywhere
-- 📫 How to reach me: send me a dm on instagram @yes_lewi
+- 📫 How to reach me: send me a dm on instagram @lewigao
 - 😄 Pronouns: her/shey bar
 - ⚡ Fun fact: I play League of Legends :).